muhammadali-karami/snappfood-interview/README.md

 - **StateFlow** for reactive state management

 ### Architecture

-The project uses the MVVM architecture:
+The project is structured following Clean Architecture principles:

-- **UI Layer**: Composables handle the presentation logic.
+- **Presentation Layer**: Contains UI components and ViewModels.
-- **ViewModel**: Manages state and interacts with the repository.
+- **Domain Laye**: Contains use cases and business logic.
-- **Repository**: Encapsulates API communication.
+- **Data Layer**: Contains repositories and data sources.

 ### How to Run
 1. Clone the repository.